o-t-w/blog/src/content/blog/how-to-gif-2025.md

 Jake Archibald has written an [in-depth article](https://jakearchibald.com/2024/video-with-transparency/#the-performance-is-prohibitively-bad) about this topic.

-Animated WebP seems to avoid the Safari issues of animated AVIF, so is worth considering.
+Animated WebP seems to avoid performance issues in Safari, so is worth considering.

 ## Looping video beyond "gifs"